 Bonus: I also keep a running list of popular checking account promotions you can check out.

-Credit Cards: The longest 0% introductory period stands at 20 billing cycles on both purchases and balance transfers.
+The longest 0% introductory period stands at 20 billing cycles on purchases and balance transfers.
 You can find a current list of the best 0% credit card offers here.

 Usually, the easiest way to get the best interest rates is to have good or great credit.
 If you’re getting a credit card, for example, it’s one of the primary determining factors in your interest rate.
 If your credit is less than great, you can work on improving your rating.

 Another factor is your current debt level.
-If you have a lot of debt, you may not be given preferred interest rates on things like mortgages or credit cards, since you’re considered a higher risk.
+If you have a lot of debt, you may not be given preferred interest rates on things like credit cards since you’re considered a higher risk.
 Higher debt levels also negatively impact your credit, so it’s best to try and pay your debt off as quickly as possible to get the best rates.

 Finally, how much money you have to “put down” can make a difference.
 In the case of a mortgage, having a sizable down payment (of at least 20%) can help to ensure you get the best rates possible.
 And with some CDs or high-yield savings accounts, having more money to put into those can typically get you a better interest rate.